 Why Are Small Hive Beetles Not A Major Problem in Africa ?

+Our European honey bees chase adult beetles but they tend to ignore beetle larva.
 Africanized bees are more likely to remove beetle larva.
-They will open brood cells containing beetle larva and the larva.
-This hygienic behavior may be why Africanized bees are better able to tolerate beetles in the beehive.
+They will open brood cells containing beetle larva and remove them.
+This hygienic behavior may be why Africanized bees are better able to tolerate Small Hive Beetles.

 The most common method of detecting beetles is actually seeing them.
 Beetles don’t like sunlight and will run when exposed to light.
 When you remove your inner cover, look quickly on the bottom of it.
 Have a hive tool ready to squish any beetle that you see.

 Beetle larvae pupate more easily in moist soil.
-Most beekeepers in “beetle country” try to place bee hives in full sun.
-I keep grass and debris away from my hive stands.
-It does not look very pretty but I want any beetle larvae to find hard, red clay upon leaving the hive.
+Most beekeepers in “beetle country” try to place beehives in full sun.
+I keep grass and debris away from my hive stands so the ground will be dry.

+Limit unnecessary inspections.
 Beekeepers sometimes make things worse by opening hives too often. (this releases trapped beetles).

-More Tips On Dealing With Beetles in The Hive
+More Tips On Controlling Small Hive Beetles

-*Be careful when using bee escapes to harvest honey – unprotected comb is at risk
+- *Be careful when using bee escapes to harvest honey – unprotected comb is at risk

-*Don’t give your bees more space than they can patrol – don’t over super
+- *Don’t give your bees more space than they can patrol – don’t over super

-*Don’t leave harvested honey sitting around for days before extracting – there could be beetle eggs on the comb
+- *Don’t leave harvested honey sitting around for days before extracting – there could be beetle eggs on the comb

-*Set Small Hive Beetle Traps in your beehive
+- *Set Small Hive Beetle Traps in your beehive